Sebs14/Sebs14/README.md

 ## Link to my Personal website: [Sebas Flores CV](https://sebasflorescv.vercel.app)

-- 🔭 I’m currently working on a call center but im looking to start working on some dev enviroment
+- 🔭 I’m currently working as a dev, using React as my main library of work hahaha, I'm open to do some work with vue.js
 - 🌱 I’m currently learning Next.JS to be a frontend dev
 - 💬 Ask me about whatever you want to know about me
 - 📫 How to reach me: on my social media @sebasflores__ on ig